Ralph is completely alone now—no Piggy, no Simon, no Samneric.

 But Roger what?
 We don't find out, but we're guessing it's pretty bad.

-Also bad: Jack has sharpened a stick on both ends.
+Also bad: Ralph has sharpened a stick on both ends.

 Hearing footsteps approaching, Samneric quickly hand Ralph a hunk of meat and then run off.